 “Elected Director” means an individual elected as a Director by Voting Members in accordance with clause 35.

-“Fist Transitional Group” has the meaning given in clause 38.2.b.

 "Full Member” means a person that is admitted as a Full Member in accordance with clauses 7.2 and 8.

 “Member” means a Member of the Company pursuant to Part B - Membership.
 A Member is “financial” unless and until they are deemed to be not financial within the meaning given in clause 12.4.